-Following the recent election of the new Board of Directors, it is customary to dissolve the Chamber’s Committees/Sub-Committees/Working Groups and re-establish them by inviting Members to nominate representatives on same.
+Following the recent election of the new Board of Directors, it is customary to dissolve the Chamber’s Committees/Sub-Committees and re-establish them by inviting Members to nominate representatives on same.

 1. LABOUR AFFAIRS COMMITTEE

-The Finance Committee also supervises the work of the:
+The Legal and Finance Committee also supervises the work of the:

 a) Commercial/Chartering Sub-Committee

 Considers commercial and chartering matters particularly the formation of different shipping related documents, such as BIMCO related forms.
-The Sub-Committee allows the Chamber to keep up-to-date in the area of Commercial Operations and Chartering, as well as address any problems that might exist today in these fields of Shipping, both in Cyprus and abroad.
+The Sub-Committee allows the Chamber to keep up-to-date in the area of Commercial Operations and Chartering, as well as address any issues of concern that might arise or exist today in this field, both in Cyprus and abroad.
 Once again, Members’ representatives who are experienced in this specialised area, will be welcome to join this Sub-Committee.

-The Working Group was set up in order for the Chamber to cover the area of Marine Insurance, through the work of the ICS Insurance Committee, as well as address any problems that might exist today in these fields of Shipping, both in Cyprus and abroad.
+The Sub-Committee was set up in order for the Chamber to cover the area of Marine Insurance, through the work of the ICS Insurance Committee, as well as address any concerns that might arise or exist today in this field, both in Cyprus and abroad.
 Once again, Members’ representatives who are experienced in this specialised area will be welcome to join this Sub-Committee.

 Deals with issues affecting seafarers' training, certification and recruitment, both at national and international level.
 The Committee is expected to follow up international and EU manning and training regulations and requirements, by following the work of the ICS Manning and Training Committee.
 (Such as STCW related matters)

-Considers the Chamber’s policy on various technical issues affecting the ship.
+Considers the Chamber’s policy on various technical issues affecting ship operations.
 At international level, the Committee will follow the discussions at the ICS Marine Committee and at EU level the work of the ECSA Safety and Environment Committee, which concentrate on the important work of the IMO Maritime Safety Committee (MSC) and the Marine Environment Protection Committee (MEPC).

 It also, supervises the work of the:

-Deals with various safety and quality issues as well as analyses the collection of statistics on accidents onboard ships managed by Chamber’s Members.
+Deals with various health, safety, quality and environmental issues as well as analyses the collection of statistics on accidents onboard ships managed by Chamber’s Members.

 b) Information and Communications Technology (ICT) Sub-Committee

-Examines various IT and Communication matters affecting the ship and the shipping companies.
+Examines various IT and Communication matters affecting ship operations and shipping companies.
 Special focus is given on the developments in Satellite Communications for effective and efficient ship-to-shore communications.

 Deals with the discussion and preparation of positions on technical, operational and environmental issues relating to the transportation of Oil & Gas, as well as issues relating to infrastructure developments, future exploitation and transportation of Oil & Gas from Cyprus.